 Will all those brilliant writers eventually get noticed?
 Maybe… someday.
 But why not now?
 Why not today?
-Because we’re believing a lie.
+Because we've been believing a lie.

-I said I “almost” wished content was enough, because now I know the secret to why some writers flourish while others do not.
-It has to do with “marketing.”
-Which is just a fancy word for relationship.
+I said I “almost” wished content was enough because now I know the secret to why some writers flourish while others do not.
+It has to do with relationships.

 Relationships rule the web

-So why in the world do you think little ole you on your couch with a laptop can make a difference — without stepping one foot into the deep, murky waters of relationship?
+So why in the world would little ol' you on the couch with your laptop be able to make a difference without stepping one foot into the deep, scary waters of relationship?

-I used to be terrible at this.
-I thought all I had to do was be a good writer.
+I used to be terrible at relationships.
+I thought all I needed to do was write.
 But I was wrong.

-And even in business, the best way to promote an idea, product, or service is relationship.
-We all know this, because in the Information Age when we are all over-saturated with media messages, we don't buy what the ads tell us to buy.
+We all know this, because in the Information Age when we are all over-saturated with media messages, we don't buy what advertising tells us to buy.
 We buy what our friends recommend.

 Relationship is why we write

-Here's the bottom line: Without putting yourself out there your work doesn't get found.
+Here's the bottom line: Without putting yourself out there, your work doesn't get found.
 You have to connect and converse.
 You must engage.

-While that may feel like a hassle for some of us more introverted writers (which is the majority, in my opinion), it's actually not a terrible idea.
-It is, after all, why many of us got started with writing in the first place.
+Although that may feel like a hassle for some, it's not as bad as it sounds.
+After all, it's why many of us got into the business in the first place.
 Wasn't it?
 To relate?
 To connect?
 To influence?

 What you need is attention.
 And the only way to do that is to get in front of people, to build relationships.

-And maybe that's not such a terrible, evil thing after all.
+And maybe that's not such a terrible thing, after all.